medo64/Cananka/PROTOCOL.md

 ###### Load bus (*L) ######

-Device will produce artifical load on bus.
+Device will produce an artificial load on bus.

 |                 | Send            | Receive         | Notes                            |
 |-----------------|-----------------|-----------------|----------------------------------|